SCHValaris/ADA_Homeworks/index.md

 #### Introduction
 Reviews systems are a key feature of most online shopping sites such as Amazon.
-They make available to the customer the experience of multiples other customers, emulating a word of mouth opinion circulation.
+They make available to the customer the experience of multiple other customers, emulating a word of mouth opinion circulation.
 The force of these systems resides in the fact that the customer does not need to personally know the reviewer to get his/her opinion: it is just available on the shopping site.
 While this certainly helps customers which do not personally know someone who bought or tested the product they are currently interested in, it may also be misleading because the customer does not know the background of the reviewer.
-For instance, the reviewers previous experience in the product category, his/her grading exigencies are not always detailed in the review, thus the customer may not be able to judge the reviewer point of view, and eventual biases.
+For instance, the reviewer previous experience in the product category, his/her grading exigencies are not always detailed in the review, thus the customer may not be able to judge the reviewer point of view, and eventual biases.
 Can we infer these information from the data we have on the reviewer, and provide them to the customer to help him evaluate the review ?
 The reviews were obtained from [a dataset that contains 142.8 millions reviews spanning May 1996-July 2014](http://jmcauley.ucsd.edu/data/amazon/links.html).

 First, let's observe the distribution of ratings across all the Amazon's reviews available